CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/selecting-multiple-rows.md

 ### Execute(cmd).ToSingleNamedColumnList\<T>
-There are some times you only need to select a single Column value and what to pass that into e list of values.
-In this case, you can use Execute(cmd).ToSingleNamedColumnList\<T> passing in the type for T and the name of the Column.
-For Example, we can get a list of all the product Names from the [Production].[Product] table and return that as a list of strings
+There are some times you only need to select a single column value and want to pass that into a list of values.
+In this case, you can use `Execute(cmd).ToSingleNamedColumnList<T>` passing in the type for `T` and the name of the column.
+For example, we can get a list of all the product names from the `[Production].[Product]` table and return that as a list of strings:

 ```C#
     public IList<string> GetAllProductNames()